I don’t live in Australia and I am not an Australian citizen. Can I still enter the Calibre Essay Prize?

 Can I enter multiple essays as one entry?

 No. Separate entries must be made, and fees paid, for each essay entered into the Calibre Essay Prize.
 This is to ensure that a record is kept of each essay entered, and also to ensure that payment is successfully made for each.
+If you purchase a subscription to ABR, subsequent entries can be made at the subscriber rate of AU$20.

 Is there a limit to the number of essays I can enter?